My own Investigation

 The issue, therefore, is not speculation about what a MAR might have achieved in different years, but rather the failure to properly acknowledge and pursue material evidence that was already available in 2016, which would have further supported the classification of Elly’s death as a crime or homicide!!!

-The VIFM laboratory had possession of the clear crime-scene photograph in 2016, as confirmed in the AFP lawyer’s recent letter and official records.
-Yet, the laboratory did not provide a report on the clear photograph to the coroner or the Melbourne pathologist, despite it clearly showing Elly’s ripped-apart top!!!
+The Victorian Institute of Forensic Medicine (VIFM) laboratory had possession of the clear crime scene photograph in 2016, as confirmed in the AFP lawyer’s recent letter and official records.
+Yet, the laboratory did not provide a report on the clear photograph to the coroner or the Melbourne pathologist, despite it clearly showing highly susphious circumstances Notably Elly’s ripped apart top and half naked body.

-The chain of trace evidence demonstrates that VIFM failed in its duty.
-Their failure to properly analyse and report on this photograph directly obstructed a full and accurate assessment of Elly’s death and denied the family timely access to the truth.
-VIFM possessed this vital evidence but took no action, an outcome that is wholly unacceptable given the laboratory’s status as one of Australia’s leading forensic institutions.
-I shake my head.
-How is this even possible with such a leading forensic laboratory?
+The chain of trace evidence shows that VIFM failed in its duty.
+By not properly analysing and reporting on this photograph, they blocked a full and accurate understanding of Elly’s death and denied the family timely access to the truth.
+VIFM had this vital evidence but took no action, which is completely unacceptable for one of Australia’s leading forensic laboratories.

-Evidence of this significance is precisely why it is sent to the laboratory: to be thoroughly examined and properly reported.
-I attempted to convey this to Mr. Cain regarding VIFM, but it was clear he was not inclined to fully engage with the matter, likely because it involved the Court’s own VIFM.
-The failure to act on such critical evidence represents a serious breach of duty and a significant obstruction to the family’s right to a complete and accurate understanding of Elly’s death in 2016.
+Evidence of this importance is exactly why it is sent to the laboratory: to be carefully examined and properly reported on.
+I tried to raise this issue with Mr Cain regarding VIFM, but it was clear he was not willing to fully engage, likely because it involved the court’s own forensic laboratory.
+I had to tread carefully and could not push the matter too far.
+The failure to act on such critical evidence was a serious breach of duty and significantly prevented the family from gaining a complete and accurate understanding of Elly’s death in 2016.

-However, I was not aware that VIFM had the clear crime scene photograph in 2016/17.
-I did not know that the clear photo ever existed and neither did the coroner as we were only given the blurred photo in 2016/18.
-What I was aware of at the time were the contracting autopsy reports.
-I was deeply dissatisfied after the meetings with the Melbourne pathologist and the AFP in 2017.
-I realised that if I wanted something done, I would have to take action myself.
+However, I was not aware that VIFM had access to a clear crime scene photograph between 2016 and 2017.
+I did not know that such a photograph existed, and neither did the Coroner.
+Instead, we were only provided with a “blurred” image by DFAT and the AFP between 2016 and 2018.
+What I was aware of at the time were the conflicting autopsy reports, which raised serious concerns.
+Following meetings with the Melbourne pathologist and the AFP in 2017, I was left deeply dissatisfied.
+It became clear to me that if any progress was to be made, I would have to take matters into my own hands.

 After this, I began planning a trip to Mozambique (Tofo) to follow in my daughter’s footsteps.
-At this stage, I still did not know about the clear photograph showing Elly’s ripped-apart top.
+At this stage, I still did not know about the “CLEAR” photograph showing Elly’s ripped apart top.
 I was simultaneously organising the inquest with the Coroner’s Court, which required extensive preparation.
-It was not until February 2018, after growing increasingly frustrated with the AFP, that I decided to go to Mozambique around the same time of year Elly had been there in October/November 2016.
+It was not until February 2018, after growing increasingly frustrated with the AFP, that I decided to go to Mozambique around the same time of year Elly had been there in October and November 2016.

 My Trips to Mozambique